Shaffaan/ShaffansGYM/README.md

 # Shaffans Gym
-Complete web application designed and created from scratch
+Complete web application designed and created from scratch using React JS

 Allows you to search up exercises and displays youtube videos to help you with the exercise